IlariaPilo/accel-align-rmi/README.md

 ```
 The script supports the following options:
 ```
-  -t, --threads  THREADS  The number of threads to be used.
-Default = all -l, --len      LEN      The length of the kmer.
-Default = 32 -h, --help              Display this help message
+  -t, --threads  THREADS  The number of threads to be used [all] -l, --len      LEN      The length of the kmer [32] -h, --help              Display this help message
 ```
 It generates an output directory `<reference_string>_index<LEN>`, containing all index-related files, including: